Bologna is a difficult place for vegetarians, apparently.

-Many traditional preparations involve the use of onions, such tagliatelle al ragù, and they are one of the basis of meat broth.
+Many traditional preparations involve the use of onions, such as tagliatelle, and they are one of the basis of meat broth.

 However onions are also the main ingredient of friggione, a sauce made with tomatoes, sugar, lard and salt, whose official recipe was registered in 1886.
 Like most of the bolognese recipes it takes a while to be prepared, and it changes from town to town (in Modena they use peppers too) and from grandmother to grandmother.

 Nowadays it's not hard to find it in the lighter version with olive oil instead of lard and, even if the purists will look away, I'm sure you will love this simple sauce on a slice of hot bread.